Page Title: Texas Flags: Our Great Sister Lone Star State Texas Historical Flags Cool Texas Links

 Nylon flag 3x5' With heading and grommets

 #H42 $59.00 LIMITED TO THE ONE LEFT ON HAND.
-When this last one is gone it will be available only Custom Made to Order: $139.00 each, $79 each for three
+When this last one is gone, it will be available only Custom Made to Order: $139.00 each

 It is the only flag known with certainty to have been at The Alamo.
 Captured by Mexican leader Santa Anna it was sent back to Mexico City where it remains today.
 The New Orleans Greys were organized in 1835 and consisted of some 100 men from 12 states and 6 countries.
 One account claims that a young lady presented this flag to the unit as it crossed the Sabine River into Texas.
 The Greys later split up into two groups.
 One joined Col. Fannin's ill-fated men who would be slaughtered after surrendering at Goliad.
 One remained with this flag, joining the small band holding The Alamo.
 The 182 Alamo defenders held out for 11 days before perishing in the onslaught of 5,000 Mexican troops on March 6, 1836.
 Their stand for the cause of our great Lone Star State's independence is world famous.